BensThoughts/zero-node-integration/README.md

 npm ERR!
 Git working directory not clean.
 ```

 It is because you have uncommitted files.
-Commit your changes, and then try to --version again.
+Commit your changes, and then try --version again.

 **--push || -p :**